greatman/VanillaClassicSpout/README.md

 License
 -------
-Vanilla is licensed under the [GNU Lesser General Public License Version 3][License], but with a provision that files are released under the MIT license 180 days after they are published.
+VanillaClassic is licensed under the [GNU Lesser General Public License Version 3][License], but with a provision that files are released under the MIT license 180 days after they are published.
 Please see the `LICENSE.txt` file for details.

 Compiling
 ---------
-Vanilla uses Maven to handle its dependencies.
+VanillaClassic uses Maven to handle its dependencies.

 * Install [Maven 2 or 3](http://maven.apache.org/download.html)
 * Checkout this repo and run: `mvn clean install`